 - Start sharpening.

-We will want to begin very carefully slicing off bits and pieces of the narrow sides on the pencil.
+We will want to begin carefully slicing off bits and pieces of the narrow sides of the pencil.
 It is crucial to start with the thin side because it will dictate the path you are supposed to follow while sharpening.
-Remember to be consistent in the motions you use, which will allow you to use this pencil more efficiently once you are done.
+Remember to be consistent in your motions, allowing you to use this pencil more efficiently once you are done.

 Ensure that you are placing the shop end of the blade away from yourself rather than towards yourself as you are cutting.
-Continue to repeat the process, ensuring that you are mainly cutting the wood and not the lead.
+Continue to repeat the process, ensuring that you are mainly cutting the wood, not the lead.
 The lead itself is tough to sharpen and will only break.

 - Sand the pencil.

-Now that we are done sharpening the pencil, we want to give it a more professional and sharper-looking feel.
-Get a piece of sandpaper out and begin to sand the edges after cutting them with the blade.
+Now that we have sharpened the pencil, we want to give it a more professional and sharper-looking feel.
+Get a piece of sandpaper and sand the edges after cutting them with the blade.
 Any sandpaper will do because the wood is not that strong.
 Once you are done with this, the pencil should look quite refined and new.

 In conclusion, sharpening a carpentry pencil is not as straightforward as one might think.
 This is a complex workers tool that allows for precise and accurate drawings, even on rough surfaces.
 There are a large number of safety protocols that you must ensure while you are sharpening this pencil.

 Always keep the sharp end of the blades pointed away from yourself.
 It would help if you made consistent motions every time you peeled off a piece of wood.
 It is also an excellent idea to sand off all the wood once you provide a professional look to the pencil.
 With a pencil ready, find out How to Carve A Whistle & How to Sharpen Cuticle Nippers with a Dremel.